rmin2000/rmin2000.github.io/_pages/about.md

   - /about.html
 ---

-Greetings, I am a graduate student in the Department of Computer Science Engineering (HKUST) under the supervision of [Prof. Minhao Cheng](https://cmhcbb.github.io/).
-My interest lies broadly in AI safety.
+Greetings, I am a graduate student in the Department of Computer Science Engineering (HKUST) under the co-supervision of [Prof. Yi R. (May) Fung](https://mayrfung.github.io/) and [Prof. Minhao Cheng](https://cmhcbb.github.io/).
+My interest lies broadly in (Trustworthy) Machine Learning in Large Models.

 Education
 ======